pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 3. In the README for that fork of the repo, add a section with the heading `# Fall 2018` and under that heading, put down the first names (only) and the github ids for the members of your team.
 Also write 1-2 sentences describing the main idea of your webapp (this is NOT a long detailed description; just the highest level description possible.)

+### Step 5c: Make a Kanban board, as illustrated in the [video (Part 2)](https://www.youtube.com/watch?v=8U0FezxxMGU)

+Now, go into your forked repo, and go to Projects, and create a project.

+* Name it the same as your project plus {{site.qxx}}
+* Create a Basic Kanban board (Todo, In Progress, Done)
+* Delete the three "starter cards" as shown in the video using "Delete Note"

+Now, take your story map, and turn it into:
+* User stories, in the form `As a _ I can _ so that _`, which become "Note" cards.
+* Issues (tasks) which you put under each of those User Stories

+You should end up with at least 3 issues that your team could start working on.

+At least one of them should be similar to this one from the video:

 <hr>